-I am a Canadian nature photographer and student of biology.
-I completed a two-year multimedia diploma program at the Art Institute of Vancouver-Burnaby, after which I worked for five years as a web developer in Vancouver, British Columbia.
-Driven by a long-lived interest in the natural sciences, an increasing awareness of human-induced ecological damage, and a desire to work outdoors, I decided to leave the IT industry to pursue a career in conservation biology.
-I am currently in the fourth year of a biology degree program at the University of Northern British Columbia.
+I am a Canadian nature photographer and entomology master’s student.
+I completed a B.Sc. in biology at the University of Northern British Columbia in 2012.
+Prior to my biology career, I attended the Art Institute of Vancouver-Burnaby and worked as a web developer in Vancouver, British Columbia.
+Driven by a long-lived interest in the natural sciences, an increasing awareness of human-induced ecological damage, and a desire to work outdoors, I decided to leave the IT industry to pursue a career in biology.
+My current focus is on entomology, although I also have career interests in conservation biology and astrobiology.

 I dabble in all facets of nature photography: landscape, wildlife, macro, and natural detail.
 I tend to use only moderate post-processing (dodging, burning, dust spot removal, sharpening, and color correction), although the specifics change with my intentions for the image.
 While I may occasionally make multiple-exposure composites (such as through HDR or focus stacking techniques), I do not mix elements from different scenes.
 I aim to produce photographs which are true to the scene or subject they portray.